DreymaR/BigBagKbdTrixXKB/xkb-data_xmod/README.md

 	- See for instance https://www.x.org/releases/X11R7.5/doc/input/XKB-Enhancing.html
 	- "Usually, all modifiers introduced in 'modifiers=<list of modifiers>' list are used for shift level calculation and then discarded."
 	- Does this mean that LevelFive should've been discarded but isn't?
 Is it an XKB bug?
-* Update to the latest xkb-data: https://ubuntu.pkgs.org/20.04/ubuntu-main-amd64/xkb-data_2.29-2_all.deb.html
-* Find out how to change the rules component properly to allow compiling and eventually merging to the main repo?

 * Migrate from `~/.bashrc` to `~/.xprofile`?
 The latter is more appropriate, but which setups source it and which ones don't?
 	- Include both?
 Or, people can just enter the file names.

 * Could use an <XTND> key code alias defined in keycodes/evdev (alias <XTND> = <CAPS>), instead of the <CAPS> code?

 * Test this method for using a local dir, by Bjørnar "zkf" Hansen:
 	- Copy the `xkb-data_mod/xkb` dir to, say, `/usr/local/bigbag/xkb` if desired.
 	- Set `setenv MYXKB <dir>` or `export MYKXB=<dir>` as appropriate (not necessary for this, just practical here).